Exercise and Sport Sciences (EXSS)

 EXSS 38200 Practicum in Clinical Exercise and Wellness II (NLA)

 A practice-based course emphasizing fitness assessment and prescription of exercise programming for healthy and patient populations.
 Develop and lead clients through programs to enhance physical fitness.
 Emphasis on developing core function, balance, and cardiovascular endurance.
 Majority of learning occurs in full-functioning Wellness Clinic and laboratory settings.
 Material is geared toward meeting learning objectives for national certification.
 Prerequisites: EXSS 26200.
 Only open to students in Clinical Exercise & Wellness concentration.
+1 credit.
 (F-S,Y)

 1 Credit

-EXSS 38400 Practicum in Performance and Wellness II (NLA)
+EXSS 38400 Practicum in Athletic Testing (NLA)

 Develop skills to conduct sports specific needs analyses.
 Students’ abilities to implement testing protocols to evaluate athlete / client condition on health- and skill-related components of fitness is enhanced.
 Statistical analysis is used to identify strengths and weaknesses.
 Profiles are devised to identify objective program directions.
 Material is geared toward meeting learning objectives for national certification.
 Prerequisites: EXSS 26200 and EXSS 26400.
-(S,Y)
+(F,Y)

 1 Credit

 Explore and execute training modes to enhance strength and power in active populations.
 Emphasis is on technique and teaching for development of performance in a variety of active populations.
 Discussion and demonstration, personal skill development, and leading peers in skill development are the primary means of instruction.
 Material is geared toward meeting learning objectives for national certification.
 Prerequisites: EXSS 26200 and EXSS 26400.
-(F,Y)
+(S,Y)

 1 Credit

-EXSS 38600 Practicum in Performance and Wellness IV (NLA)
+EXSS 38600 Practicum in Field-Based Conditioning (NLA)

 Develop skills in the proper execution of exercises to enhance health- and skill-related components of fitness (i.e. flexibility, speed, agility, power and aerobic / anaerobic endurance).
 Students’ abilities to devise and implement field-based conditioning modes will be enhanced.
 Emphasis is on technique and teaching for development of athletic performance in a variety of athletic populations.
 Discussion, demonstration, personal skill development, and leading athletes / clients in skill development are the primary means of instruction.
 Material is geared toward meeting learning objectives for national certification.
 Prerequisite: EXSS 26200 and EXSS 26400.
 (S,Y)